Wildlife

 • better enforcement against illegal wildlife trade

-• better shelters for confiscated animals
+• better rescue facilities for confiscated animals

 Results